Decision Intelligence in HR: How Smart Data Turns People Decisions into Competitive Advantage

 2. Workforce Planning

-HR teams can simulate different scenarios:
+HR teams can simulate different scenarios such as:

 • Business growth